zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

 Requirements
 ************

-This application uses nrf52 DK board for the demo.
+This application uses nRF51 DK or nRF52 DK board for the demo.

 Building, Flashing and Running
 ******************************